greenelab/iscb-diversity-manuscript/content/response-to-reviewers.md

 In this revision, we have selected more appropriate names for the country grouping to avoid confusion.
 Importantly, to complement the existing analysis, we performed an affiliation analysis to detect countries of affiliation for authors and honorees.
 This is a major improvement of the study because, while examining a different component (affiliation vs. name origin and race/ethnicity), we were able to alleviate biases in the prediction models and analyze the composition of author/honoree affiliation at the country level.
-By integrating different methods we hope to alleviate the existing biases and discover insightful findings that correctly reflect the current representation diversity at conferences.
+By integrating different methods we hope to mitigate the existing biases and discover insightful findings that correctly reflect the current representation diversity at conferences.
 Please see further discussion at <https://github.com/greenelab/iscb-diversity-manuscript/issues/38>.

 > Furthermore, classifying names might reveal an origin but not a nationality and certainly not where the work was carried out.
 All these consideration seems to scape the analysis (i.e. considering the scientists with a greek name - that is easy to recognise as such- and got some of the ISCB award recently represent a minority when they have developed almost all their profesional time in the USA is very unclear).